Cornelius N. Grove

 Cornelius is now under contract with Rowman & Littlefield to author a book entitled The Uniqueness Myth: How a Modern Belief Is Undermining Our Children's Learning, which will appear sometime during 2017.

 Cornelius is married to Christine Martin, an Englishwoman who retired during 2009 from editing Arthritis Self-Management.
 They live in Brooklyn, New York.
-Their children are Matthew, 39, an Executive MBA graduate of Columbia University and a senior managing director at New York Life Insurance Company; Dominic, 36, a research director at Hall & Partners in New York; and Alex, 36, an MBA-MA graduate of Wharton Business School, fluent speaker of Mandarin, and now in London as a vice president of the Vienna-based Bank für Arbeit und Wirtschaft und Österreichische Postsparkasse AG.
-Cornelius enjoys miles-long daily walks (he and Christine haven't owned a car in 40 years).
+Their children are Matthew, 40, head of the Product Marketing & Underwriting division of New York Life Insurance Company; Dominic, 37, a research director at Hall & Partners in New York; and Alex, 37, now in London (after many years of living and working in China) as a vice president of the Vienna-based Bank für Arbeit und Wirtschaft und Österreichische Postsparkasse AG.
+Cornelius enjoys miles-long daily walks (he and Christine haven't owned a car in over 40 years).
 So far he's the grandfather of five adorable youngsters, three in Connecticut and two in London.

 Connect with Cornelius via email@example.com, or via Linked-in ("Cornelius N. Grove").